-If you lived in Albania instead of United States, you would:
+If you moved to Albania from the United States, you would:

 MAKE 79.7% LESS MONEY EVERY YEAR